 Guaranteed Acceptance Life Insurance

 For some senior citizens, guaranteed acceptance life insurance maybe their only option.
-A very serious health condition that is uninsurable thru health questioning and/or MIB hits (Medical Information Bureau will make it necessary.
+A very serious health situation that is uninsurable thru health questioning, Rx report and/or MIB hits (Medical Information Bureau) will make it necessary.
 You should never apply for this type of coverage until you have spoken to a high risk life insurance specialist!!

 As suggested, it’s much easier to obtain than other types of life insurance, meaning that if you have poor health, you can still qualify for this type of life insurance.
 There are little to know health questions, depending on the insurance company.
 This is certainly not the case with most life insurance application either.